Aeases/notes-static-site/content/Fiscal Policy/Book Notes/L3 - Budgets and Government Finance.md

+---
+aliases:
+  - Financing a Deficit
+  - Pros & Cons of Methods of Financing a Deficit
+---

 >[!question]
 >i.
 Explain each method of raising funds for the deficit
 >ii.
 Dicuss the advantages of each methods of raising funds for a deficit